 Shared Dreams: More than a Hollywood Myth

 Hollywood loves to blow your mind.
 The mantra might as well be “the more controversial or out there, the better.”
 But only so far ‘out there’ because somewhere in the back of a viewer’s mind a decision is made when watching or reading something fictional.
 They’ll follow along with the story and forget that it’s unreal, or not.
 I think that’s the bar set to judge a dream as meaningful in the traditional sense.
 Does it engage you enough to play along?

 Shows such as Falling Water at USA Network and Westworld at HBO play on the idea of dreams being more than just nightly image parades or even meaningful reflections on our lives.
-They push the idea that dreams connect to something deeper, something shared in our human experiences and our consciousness that connects everyone and everything together.
+These shows push the idea that dreams connect to something deeper, something shared in our human experiences and our consciousness that connects everyone and everything together.
+It’s an idea that captures the popular imagination.

-Well, do they?
+Well, do dreams connect us all together?
 I say yes, but give me a minute to get to that.

 Shared dreams, aka mutual dreaming, is one of those mind-blowing ideas, lassoed especially well by Falling Water to drive the entire storyline.
 It’s one of those subjects from the fringe that are neither strongly accepted nor strongly denied.
 For most people, the answer to “do people ever share dreams,” the answer is “well, I suppose it could happen.”
 Many people report experiencing it at some time in their life, especially while young.

 But Is Shared Dreaming Real?

 In this case, Hollywood might not be far from the truth with it portrays shared dreams — at least, the basic premise.
 Two or more people have the same dream seen from their own perspective, identical in imagery and action or close to it (people experience some variations in how their mind translates the data into imagery).
 They can become “lucid” and communicate directly, aware that they’re dreaming, or they’re passive, unaware that they’re dreaming.
 Two people can share the dream, or 2,000, or 2,000,000,000.